 Short Term Education offers courses that require a relatively short amount of time to complete - anywhere from one day to less than a year.
-Programs are offered in a variety of formats including lecture settings, laboratory and hands-on workshops and online.
+Programs are offered in a variety of formats including lecture settings, laboratory and hands-on workshops and at a distance.
 While the course formats may vary, all programs are created with the students' needs in mind and include quality education taught by expert instructors.

-Courses offered through Short Term Education focus primarily on education needed by those who are not currently in an associate or baccalaureate degree program.
-These include short term certificate programs as well as professional development classes often required by disciplines to maintain healthcare certification or licensure.
+Courses offered through Short Term Education include certificate programs as well as professional development classes often required by disciplines to maintain healthcare certification or licensure.
 The Division of Short Term Education is committed to the delivery of excellent community and professional education that anticipates and responds to changes, needs and trends in healthcare.
 Programs are kept current with an emphasis on the latest demands in the healthcare market.